FIRE SAFETY & SMOKING IN PRODUCTIONS

 The basic rehearsal period for TAPS projects is between 7pm and 11pm on weekdays and between 10am and 6pm on weekends.
 Once technical rehearsals begin, rehearsals may extend beyond 11:00pm, but only if production staff is present.
 When a production or rehearsal is in Roble Gym, at no time may a rehearsal extend beyond the posted building hours unless a production staff member is present.

-Actors and stage managers must be given at least a five‐minute break during each two hours of rehearsal.
+Actors and production managers must be given at least a five‐minute break during each two hours of rehearsal.
 Rehearsals should not be scheduled regularly during the academic day (Monday to Friday, 8:00am to 5:00pm) with the exception of special rehearsals for individual actors.
-If the director feels it necessary to schedule regular daytime rehearsals, she or he must petition the Production Stage Manager and that exception must be approved prior to the publication of the schedule.
+If the director feels it necessary to schedule regular daytime rehearsals, she or he must petition the production manager and that exception must be approved prior to the publication of the schedule.
 Except for regular classroom activities, rehearsals and performances may not be scheduled during dead week.

 STUDENT EMPLOYMENT ON CAMPUSFrom Administrative Guide Memo 24 Stanford University

 Hours Per Week — Many students on financial aid have an academic‐year earnings expectation as part of their financial aid package.
 Most students will be able to meet the earnings expectation if they work seven to ten hours per week.
 Students are encouraged to limit their hours of work, so that they may devote sufficient attention to their studies.
 Therefore, the jobs listed for undergraduates should not require more than 15 hours per week of work.

 UNITS OF CREDITFrom the Stanford Bulletin, published by the Registrar